JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

     -1
      1

-The encoding :class:`OneOfK` is special in that it is matrix-based and thus there exists the concept of ``ObsDim``, i.e. the freedom to choose which array dimension denotes the observations.
+The encoding :class:`LabelEnc.OneOfK` is special in that it is matrix-based and thus there exists the concept of ``ObsDim``, i.e. the freedom to choose which array dimension denotes the observations.
-The classified prediction will be the index of the largest element of an observation
+The classified prediction will be the index of the largest element of an observation.
+By default the "obsdim" is defined as the last array dimension.

 .. code-block:: jlcon